lee-zhg/appmod-liberty-toolkit/README.md

     oc get imagestream -n appmod-liberty-toolkit-github

     NAME                     IMAGE REPOSITORY                                                                                        TAGS            UPDATED
-    appmod-liberty-toolkit   image-registry.openshift-image-registry.svc:5000/appmod-liberty-toolkit-github/appmod-liberty-toolkit   0.0.4,8c017ec   3 minutes ago
+    appmod-liberty-toolkit   image-registry.openshift-image-registry.svc:5000/appmod-liberty-toolkit-github/appmod-liberty-toolkit   0.0.9,d6023fd,0.0.8,0.0.7,cf65f92 + 8 more...
+4 hours ago
     ```

-1. In the above example output, `appmod-liberty-toolkit-github/appmod-liberty-toolkit` is the container image in the interanl OpenShift registry. `0.04` is the image tag of the latest image.
+1. In the above example output, `appmod-liberty-toolkit-github/appmod-liberty-toolkit` is the container image in the interanl OpenShift registry. `0.0.8` is the image tag of the latest image.
 So, the example container image locates at

     ```
-    export MY_IMAGE=$REGISTRY_HOST/appmod-liberty-toolkit-github/appmod-liberty-toolkit:0.0.4
+    export MY_IMAGE=$REGISTRY_HOST/appmod-liberty-toolkit-github/appmod-liberty-toolkit:0.0.8
     echo $MY_IMAGE

-    default-route-openshift-image-registry.leez-roks-aiops-6ccd7f378ae819553d37d5f2ee142bd6-0000.us-south.containers.appdomain.cloud/appmod-liberty-toolkit-github/appmod-liberty-toolkit:0.0.4
+    default-route-openshift-image-registry.leez-roks-aiops-6ccd7f378ae819553d37d5f2ee142bd6-0000.us-south.containers.appdomain.cloud/appmod-liberty-toolkit-github/appmod-liberty-toolkit:0.0.8
     ```

 1. Take note of your container image information as you will need it as the base image when you create container image of your business applications.
 Your image may have different path and tag.